freeCodeCamp/guide/src/pages/working-in-tech/remote-versus-onsite/index.md

 Because in-person communication occurs less frequently (if at all), remote teams often rely more on communication software like Slack and Skype.

+Remote work can be a great tool for a business as a contingency plan in the event of inclement weather or a natural disaster.

 Remote teams may host regular company retreats so team members can meet and hang out.

 ### The "In-Between"